-Shopify is a fully hosted and all-in-one ecommerce platform where you don't have to worry about the technical stuff.
-It has a huge (free and paid) app marketplace and custom themes.
+Shopify is a fully hosted and all-in-one ecommerce software where you don’t have to worry about the technical stuff.
+It has a huge (free and paid) app marketplace and custom themes available.
 Abandoned cart recovery, 100+ payment gateways, simple to use storefront, SKU and inventory management, built-in SEO, marketing, analytics, and reporting, flexible shipping rates and automatic taxes.
 Excellent customer support, self-help documentation, and community.
 Sell across multiple channels, both digital and physical products (integrated POS).

 What Are the Cons of Shopify?

-Shopify’s built-in payment processor only allows you to sell from certain countries, and you have to pay transaction fees if you use third-party payment gateways.
+Shopify’s built-in payment processor only allows you to sell from certain countries, and you have to pay transaction fees if you use third-party Shopify payments gateways.
 The cost of using apps can quickly add up.
-Email hosting isn't included.
+Email hosting isn’t included.
 The Lite plan comes with limited features.